UEABIO/physalia-R-course-2023/book/_main.md

 2. Apply these principles using the `gt` package.
 Naturally, to put these ideas into practice, we'll utilize the fantastic penguins dataset from `palmerpenguins` since I have a preference for penguins.

+PROS: Why `gt`?
+Has a grammar of tables, like `ggplot2`, supports HTML, Latex and RTF, followstidyverse conventions.

+CONS: Still quite new, syntax is changing and developing.

 For these tutorials we will use the `gt` package and helpers provided by `gtExtras`.

+To follow along when you run a section of code, look for the output in the **Viewer Pane**